 Located in the heart of the Georgia Tech campus, the Ferst Center for the Arts serves as a showcase for the presentation of concerts, lectures, dance, film, and theater.
 Filled with activity year-round, it is designed to provide a wealth of diverse and enriching opportunities for both Georgia Tech and the greater Atlanta community.

-The Office of the Arts operates the Ferst Center and presents the Arts@Tech Season of professional music, dance, and theater performances from September to April.
-The Georgia Tech School of Music performs several concerts at the Ferst Center throughout the year.
+The Office of the Arts operates the Ferst Center and presents the Arts@Tech Season of professional music, dance, theater and multi-media performances from September to April.
+The Georgia Tech School of Music performs multiple concerts at the Ferst Center throughout the year.
 DramaTech, the student theater group, performs in the James E. Dull Theatre in the Ferst Center.
-The Ferst Center is available for rental, and performances by student and community organizations are often open to the public.
-Tickets to all events at the Ferst Center are sold through the Ferst Center Box Office at 404-894-9600.
+The Ferst Center is available for rent, and performances by student and community organizations are often open to the public; for information about all events at the Ferst Center click here.
+Tickets to all events at the Ferst Center are sold through the Box Office at 404-894-9600 or online.

 - Ferst Center Stage: Proscenium with orchestra pit